The need for INCLUSION.md

 Most accessibility tooling and guidance still focuses on implementation correctness: semantic HTML, keyboard navigation, ARIA, contrast, WCAG conformance.
 All of it essential.
 None of it really addresses representational harms, cultural assumptions, or the contextual gaps living inside the generative systems we're now designing and building with.

-An interface can pass an accessibility audit cleanly and still reproduce exclusionary assumptions about disability, cognition, communication, culture, literacy, or identity.
+An interface can pass an accessibility audit cleanly and still reproduce exclusionary assumptions about disability, cognition, communication, culture, literacy, or identity when designing and building end to end experiences.

 The distinction I keep coming back to: